 16. Profit

 No, I haven’t forgotten profit.
-If you’re tracking your numbers, you’ll certainly be tracking this one.
-That said, a word of caution: don’t confuse profits with cash.
+If you’re tracking your numbers, you’ll certainly be tracking your bottom line.
+Ideally, with an up-to-date profit and loss statement that you can look at month-to-month.That said, a word of caution: don’t confuse profits with cash.
 They aren’t the same thing and it’s very important to understand the difference.

 17. Customer concentration

-I’ve seen companies go under because they didn’t pay enough attention to this metric.
 Customer Concentration is the percentage of revenue you get from your largest customer or the top couple of customers.
 If the percentage is too high, you’ve got too many eggs in one basket and you should be looking to expand your customer base.
-You don’t want your business to fail just because you lose one customer.

-Tips when tracking metrics
+Tips when tracking business metrics

 Test everything

-It’s one thing to track your metrics, but it’s another thing to improve them.
 The only way to move the needle is to try new things and the best way to do that is with A/B testing.
 Try new landing pages, new advertising headlines, or even new store layouts.

 Track and measure your results and figure out what works and what doesn’t.
-The key with testing is knowing what metric you’re trying to impact.
+The key to testing is knowing what metric you’re trying to impact.
 Is it your conversion rate or perhaps your average revenue per user?
 Use testing to optimize your metrics and grow your business.

 Only deal with significant numbers

-It’s tempting to make some changes to your business, see the initial results and come to the conclusion that the changes you made were great (or terrible).
+It’s tempting to make some changes to your business, see the initial results, and come to the conclusion that the changes you made were great (or terrible).
 That might not be the case, though.
-If you don’t have enough data, or if your data isn’t statistically significant, you might draw the wrong conclusions.

 Ask questions

-What action would I take?
-The only metrics that matter are the ones that you actually take action on.
 Just skip the vanity metrics that you can’t (or won’t) do anything about.
 The best litmus test I’ve found to determine if I should track a particular number is to ask myself, “If this number goes up (or down), what would I do?”

 If there’s nothing specific I would do, then I don’t track the number.
 Only track the numbers that help you make decisions.
+If you’re not sure what those are, start with the metrics that are included in your business plan.

 Track your progress frequently

-Tracking your progress not only gives you more opportunities to improve your business, it’s been proven to help you actually attain your goals.
+Tracking your progress not only gives you more opportunities to improve your business, it’s been proven to help you actually attain your business goals.
 The research reports that the more frequently you measure your results, the better you will do.

-—So, once you’ve identified the metrics that are the key drivers of growth in your business, make sure you measure them and track them as often as you can—at least monthly, but perhaps weekly for some numbers.
-Real time insights will help you adapt to challenges quickly and take advantage of opportunities when they come up.
+So, once you’ve identified the metrics that are the key drivers of growth in your business, make sure you measure them and track them as often as you can—at least monthly, but perhaps weekly for some numbers.

 Every business is unique and will have specific things that drive success.
 But, the metrics listed here should give you a good start.
-If I missed anything, let me know on Twitter @noahparsons.

 Noah Parsons